 Apart from that, layering helps manage temperature fluctuations throughout the day, especially when moving between different environments with varying temperatures.

-2. Opting to wear natural fibres instead of synthetic ones:
+2. Opting to wear natural fibers instead of synthetic ones:

 Synthetic fabrics, on the other hand, can trap heat and moisture, exacerbating discomfort during episodes.